R2Northstar/ModdingDocs/docs/source/guides/contributing.rst

 ----------------------------------
 You don't necessarily need to set up a local build environment.

-To contribute without doing so, you cant just edit the files in an editor of your choice and create a github PR from them.
+To contribute without doing so, you can just edit the files in an editor of your choice and create a GitHub pull request from them.

 There will be a test-build done for each PR, which you can find on your PR as a "Check" by clicking ``show all checks`` and ``details``.